 In my second post in this series, I talk about one of my favourite images from my portfolio.
-An image from Llandudno which is situated on the North Coast of Wales.
+An image from Llandudno situated on the North Coast of Wales.

 We had an earlier meetup on the beach and it was a glorious sunny day and quite warm, but we were greeted with clear blue skies, which is great for sunbathing but doesn’t lend well to photography.
 I’ll be honest that I really struggle with seascapes and photographing on the beach, so I’ll be honest that I didn’t come away with many keepers.
 I’d also committed the cardinal sin for any walker out there and get my feet wet in the sea to capture a shot.
 Here’s me thinking I had a pair of waterproof boots, how wrong was I. Later we went for a bit to eat then decided to climb up the Great Orme.